Which of the following best describes a property shared by all li... | Channels for Pearson+

 1

-Step 1: Begin by identifying the key concept in the question, which is the property shared by all living organisms.
-This requires understanding the fundamental characteristics of life.
+Step 1: Begin by understanding the question, which asks for a property shared by all living organisms.
+This means identifying a universal characteristic that applies to every living organism, regardless of its complexity or type.

-Step 2: Recall the basic properties of living organisms, such as being composed of cells, maintaining homeostasis, reproducing, responding to stimuli, and utilizing energy.
+Step 2: Analyze each option provided in the question.
+Option 1 states that all living organisms are composed of one or more cells.
+This aligns with the cell theory, a fundamental principle in biology that states all living organisms are made up of cells.

-Step 3: Evaluate each option provided in the question: (a) 'They are composed of one or more cells' aligns with the cell theory, which states that all living organisms are made up of cells. (b) 'They reproduce only through sexual reproduction' is incorrect because many organisms reproduce asexually. (c) 'They can photosynthesize to produce energy' is incorrect because not all organisms photosynthesize; some rely on other methods of energy production. (d) 'They possess a backbone for structural support' is incorrect because only vertebrates have backbones, and not all living organisms are vertebrates.
+Step 3: Evaluate Option 2, which mentions that all living organisms possess a backbone for structural support.
+This is incorrect because only vertebrates (a subset of animals) have backbones, and many organisms, such as plants, fungi, and invertebrates, do not.

 Watch next